-The USB2.0 camera shield is designed for low cost general purose USB2.0 camera solution for both PC and embedded system like Raspberry Pi, and it also can provide customized support for Odroid, Beaglebone Black, Nvidia JETSON TK/TX boards.
+The USB2.0 camera shield is designed for low-cost general-purpose USB2.0 camera solution for both PC and embedded systems like Raspberry Pi, and it also can provide customized support for Odroid, Beaglebone Black, Nvidia JETSON TK/TX boards.

-There are several revisions of USB2.0 camera shield and now the latest version is Rev.E.
-The following list is the comparison of difference between revisions.
+There are several revisions of the USB2.0 camera shield and now the latest version is Rev.E.
+The following list is the comparison of the difference between revisions.

 |Onboard Frame Buffer||None||8MByte||16MByte||16MByte|

 - Need extra MIPI to parallel adapter board for supporting MIPI interface sensors

 - Support x86 PC, ARM 32/64bit, Odroid C2, Raspberry Pi hardware platforms

 - Support Windows, Linux OS, ROS

 - Fully customizable and can be ported to other hardware platform and software OS

 - Provide free binary SDK library and demo software source code